codecentric/llm-eval/README.md

    # Edit .env to add your API keys and secrets as needed
    ```

+   **Required:**

-   **Required:** Generate the encryption keys set to `CHANGEME` with the respective commands commented next to them in `.env`
+   - Generate the encryption keys set to `CHANGEME` with the respective commands commented next to them in `.env`
+   - Don't forget to set azure openai keys and the `AZURE_OPENAI_EMBEDDING_DEPLOYMENT=`

 3. **Enable host networking in docker desktop (for macos users):**

    Go to `Settings -> Resources -> Network` and check `Enable host networking`, without this step on macos, the frontend wouldn't be reachable on localhost.

 4. **Start the stack:**